laminas/laminas-i18n/docs/book/v3/application-integration/stand-alone.md

 ];
 ```

-Create the translator instance and add the translation file.
+Configure the dependency-injection container with the help of the [config provider](https://docs.laminas.dev/laminas-config-aggregator/config-providers/) and add the translation file via configuration:

 ```php
 $container = (new Laminas\ServiceManager\ServiceManager(
     (new Laminas\I18n\ConfigProvider())->getDependencyConfig()
 ));
 $container->setService(
     'config',
     [